Additional Information#

 8

-For large simulations, if there is an error log reporting that the simulation does not succeed, lowering the number of emitted rays, the number of scattering events, making the population of UEs sparser, or turning off the diffusion is suggested.
+For extensive simulations, if an error occurs in the logs indicating that the simulation cannot succeed, it is suggested to lower the number of emitted rays, reduce the number of scattering events, make the population of UEs sparser, or turn off diffusion.

-• across the selected maximum number of scattering events, diffraction currently can only occur once per ray
+• across the selected maximum number of scattering events, diffraction can only occur once per ray

-• only specular reflections can occur along with transmissions per ray
+• in a ray with transmissions, only specular reflections can occur

 • isotropic,